 Student Health and Wellness offers many women's health services.
-Some are listed below with descriptions and applicable fees.
+Some are listed below with descriptions.
 Fees are applied and are subject to change.
 Call the office to ask about any particular services not listed below.

 Contraceptive counseling is available by scheduling a nurse practitioner visit.
 Contraception options that can be